 Shoe You Don't Notice

-trouble or challenge others.
-It has to do with CHANGE.
-How comfortable are you
+trouble others.
+It has to do with how comfortable you are with change?
+What

-with change?
-What if it means a change in your church's worship practice?
+about when it means a change in your church's worship practice?
+The author is

 A SHOE YOU DON'T NOTICE